 Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county, or municipal governments, or with private enterprises.
 This program utilizes State-commission-mandated topics and methods of instruction.
 General subjects include, but are not limited to, criminal, juvenile, civil, traffic, and alcoholic beverage laws; investigative, patrol, custody, and court procedures; emergency responses; and ethics and community relations.
 Successful graduates receive a curriculum certificate and are qualified to take certification examinations mandated by the North Carolina Criminal Justice Education and Training Standards Commission and/or the North Carolina Sheriffs Education and Training Standards Commission.

-A-B Tech’s 2021 Summer/Fall Basic Law Enforcement Training class is full and enrollment is closed, but application packets for the 2022 Spring class are being accepted.
+A-B Tech’s 2022 Summer Basic Law Enforcement Training class is full and enrollment is closed.
+Application packets are being accepted for the 2023 Spring class which will start mid- to late-January 2023.

 BLET Enrollment Information